Equi-RO: A 4D mmWave Radar Odometry via Equivariant Networks: Experiments

 \subsubsection{Self-Collected Dataset}

 To further assess generalization, we constructed a campus dataset using the Geometrical Pal R7861B 4D radar.
 As shown in Fig.~\ref{Fig:self-vehicle}, the radar was mounted on an SUV equipped with a high-precision GPS system to provide ground-truth odometry.
-The radar has an azimuth resolution of $1.9^\circ$, an elevation resolution of $3.5^\circ$, and operates at 15 Hz.
-For evaluation, models of all learning-based algorithms trained on the \textit{loop1} split of NTU4DRadLM are directly tested on this dataset to compare cross-dataset generalization.
+The radar has $1.9^\circ$ azimuth and $3.5^\circ$ elevation resolution, operates at 15 Hz.
+All learning-based models trained on NTU4DRadLM are directly tested on this dataset to compare cross-dataset generalization.